zhehaowang/zhehao.me/tech-notes/a7ii/notes.md

 ### Depth of field

 The range of distance in an image where the focus is acceptably sharp.
-Lens focal length, apperture, and distance to your subject decides DoF.
+Lens focal length, aperture, and distance to your subject decides DoF.

-* Short lens focal length: deep DoF, wide field of view, objects appear farther away from your subject
+* Short lens focal length: deep DoF, wide field of view, objects appear farther away from your subject.
+Long lens focal length: shallow DoF, narrow field of view, objects appear closer to your subject
-* Long lens focal length: shallow DoF, narrow field of view, objects appear closer to your subject
+* Aperture: the wider the aperture (lower f stop number), the shallower DoF
-* Apperture: the wider the apperture, the shallower DoF
+* Distance to subject: the closer you are to your subject, the shallower DoF
-* Distance to subject: the closer you are to your subject, shallower DoF
+* Sensor sizes: the larger the sensor, the shallower DoF (a 100mm f/2.8 lens on a cropped sensor by crop factor 2 generates the same perspective and DoF as a 200mm f/5.6 lens on a full frame lens)

 DoF can be used to
 * isolate your subject from other elements in a photo (e.g. portrait background blur),